slawekj/adanet/README.md

 Installation:
 - Download and unpack the source code to the download folder.
-- Build the adanet mex file by invoking the appropriate command in the source folder, i.e. a folder containing adaboost.cpp file, from command line:
+- Build the adanet mex file by invoking the appropriate command in the main adanet folder, i.e. a folder containing Makefile, from command line:

-$g++ -fPIC -c train_decision_stump.cpp

-$mex adaboost.cpp train_decision_stump.o
+$make

 Usage:
 - Once the script is in working path, please refer to the example.m file.